Does a VPN Use Data? Tips to Reduce VPN Data Usage in 2024

 The best strategy to save data is to use a VPN only when necessary.
 VPNs inherently consume more data due to encryption and the extra resources to reroute data through various servers.
 Besides this, I’ll share other effective ways to minimize your data usage with a VPN.

 To save you time and effort, I tested 20+ top options and picked the most resource-efficient VPNs.
 ExpressVPN is my #1 choice because of its Lightway protocol.
 What’s more, you can try ExpressVPN confidently as it’s backed by a 30-day money-back guarantee.
-Editors’ Note: ExpressVPN and this site are in the same ownership group.
+Editor’s Note: Transparency is one of our core values at WizCase, so you should know we are in the same ownership group as ExpressVPN.
+However, this does not affect our review process, as we adhere to a strict testing methodology.

 Use ExpressVPN to save mobile data